Ziyu-Tian/ziyu-tian.github.io/docs/NOTES/Stage_2/signalsAndCommunication.md

 * The capacitor charges rapidly and thereby follows the applied voltages up to the positive peak when the diode is conducting, so:

 $$

-R_s C<< 1/f_c
+R_sC << 1/f_c
 $$

 * After the positive peak, the voltage reduced so that the diode switched off and the capacitor begin to discharging in $R_L$.
-The discharging continue slowly between the positives peaks of the carrier voltage but no longer than the message period:
+The discharging continue slowly between the positives peaks of the carrier voltage but no longer than the message period.

 $$
 \frac{1}{f_c} << R_L C << \frac{1}{W}
 $$

 ![](image/2022-09-26-18-48-58.png)